BerkeleyHCI/PolymorphicBlocks/edgir/README.md

 See https://github.com/protocolbuffers/protobuf/issues/1491 for more details.

-The current committed stubs are generated with mypy-protobuf 1.23 and working with mypy 0.790. pip can be forced to install particular versions of packages, such as with:
+The current committed stubs are generated with mypy-protobuf 1.23. pip can be forced to install particular versions of packages, such as with:
 ```
 pip install --force-reinstall 'mypy-protobuf==1.23'